PipeWire/pipewire/doc/dox/config/pipewire-props.7.md

 @PAR@ device-prop  api.alsa.soft-mixer = false  # boolean
 Setting this option to `true` will disable the hardware mixer for volume control and mute.
 All volume handling will then use software volume and mute, leaving the hardware mixer untouched.
+This can be interesting to work around bugs in the mixer detection or decibel reporting.
 The hardware mixer will still be used to mute unused audio paths in the device.
+Use `api.alsa.disable-mixer-path` to also disable mixer path selection.

+@PAR@ device-prop  api.alsa.disable-mixer-path = false  # boolean
+Setting this option to `true` will disable the hardware mixer path selection.
+The hardware mixer path is the configuration of the mixer depending on the jacks that are inserted in the card.
+If this is disabled, you will have to manually enable and disable mixer controls but it can be used to work around bugs in the mixer.
+The hardware mixer will still be used for volume and mute.
+Use `api.alsa.soft-mixer` to also disable hardware volume and mute.

 @PAR@ device-prop  api.alsa.ignore-dB = false  # boolean
 Setting this option to `true` will ignore the decibel setting configured by